The Ultimate Guide to Buying a Jade Engagement Ring: What You Need to Know

 6. What design should I choose?

-This is often the most emotional aspect of the decision-making process, and there is no right or wrong answer.
+This is often the most emotionally resonant part of the decision-making process.
+There is no single right or wrong answer.
+What matters is recognising what feels true to you.

 7. How much should I budget for the engagement ring?